 Con: Is Ru really going to crown this salacious, rebellious queen as one of her chosen few?
 It doesn’t help that one of her biggest headlines outside of Drag Race was fronting DWV with noted WOW-hater Willam and Vicky Vox, who is always eager to say she’s not interested in Drag Race.
 That’s a lot of baggage by association.

-Unlike Bianca or Bob or even Katya, who say some very wrong things but with a lot of intent, you never quite know what Detox will say or do.
+Unlike Bianca or Bob or even Katya, who say some very wrong things but with a lot of specific intent, you never quite know what Detox will say or do.
 That’s a scary trait to put on display in the Hall of Fame.

 7. Roxxy Andrews